shauninman/MiniUI-Legacy-Miyoo-Mini/skeleton/README.txt

 Check out neonloop's repos: https://git.crowdedwood.com

-To Jim Gray (and the entire Onion crew) for taking a joke, running with it, and turning a stop-gap into a beloved launcher and community, it's been amazing to watch.
+To Jim Gray, Totofaki, and the entire Onion crew for taking a joke, running with it, and turning a stop-gap into a beloved launcher and community, it's been amazing to watch.

 Check out Onion for a more full-bodied Miyoo Mini experience: https://github.com/jimgraygit/Onion/